Plumsted Township, New Jersey

-Plumsted Township is a township in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the township's population was 8,421, reflecting an increase of 1,146 (+15.8%) from the 7,275 counted in the 2000 Census, which had in turn increased by 1,270 (+21.1%) from the 6,005 counted in the 1990 Census.
+Plumsted Township is a township in Ocean County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 8,072, a decrease of 349 (−4.1%) from the 2010 census count of 8,421, which in turn reflected an increase of 1,146 (+15.8%) from the 7,275 counted in the 2000 census.
 The 2010 population was the highest recorded in any decennial census.

 Plumsted Township was incorporated as a township by an act of the New Jersey Legislature on March 11, 1845, from portions of Jackson Township, while the area was still part of Monmouth County.
 Plumsted Township became part of the newly created Ocean County on February 15, 1850.
 The township was named for Clement Plumstead, an English Quaker who bought a large parcel of land, but never set foot in the area.

-At one time, Plumsted included five separate Superfund sites, four of which have been removed from the National Priorities List, the most of any township in New Jersey.
+At one time, Plumsted included five separate Superfund sites, four of which have been removed from the National Priorities List.

 Geography

 According to the United States Census Bureau, the township had a total area of 39.53 square miles (102.37 km2), including 39.14 square miles (101.36 km2) of land and 0.39 square miles (1.01 km2) of water (0.99%).

-New Egypt (with a 2010 Census population of 2,512) is an unincorporated community and census-designated place (CDP) located within Plumsted Township.
+New Egypt (with a 2020 Census population of 2,357) is an unincorporated community and census-designated place (CDP) located within Plumsted Township.

 Unincorporated communities, localities and place names located partially or completely within the township include Archertown, Brindle Park, Head of Woods, Hockamick, Pinehurst Estates and Woodruff.

 Colliers Mills Wildlife Management Area is a 12906.63 acre wildlife management area located within portions of both Plumsted Township and Jackson Township, operated by the New Jersey Department of Environmental Protection's Division of Fish and Wildlife.

 The township borders Jackson Township and Manchester Township in Ocean County; New Hanover Township, North Hanover Township and Pemberton Township in Burlington County; and Upper Freehold Township in Monmouth County.

 Community

 The community has a volunteer fire station, a first aid station, and a police department.
+New Egypt is also home to the Plumsted Branch of the Ocean County Library system.

-New Egypt has a supermarket, a funeral home (www.tilghmanfh.com) the New Egypt Market Place (formerly the IGA), a bike store (Mid Atlantic X-treme Sports), two barber shops, an auto body (New Egypt Auto Body), two diners, a general store and a few other small stores downtown.
-It is also home to seven churches: Assumption Roman Catholic Church, Bible Baptist Church, Church of Christ, Church of the Nazarene, New Egypt United Methodist Church, Plumsted Presbyterian Church, and The Christian Fellowship Church of New Egypt.
+New Egypt also has seven Christian religious centers including: Assumption Roman Catholic Church, Bible Baptist Church, Church of Christ, Church of the Nazarene, New Egypt United Methodist Church, Plumsted Presbyterian Church, and The Christian Fellowship Church of New Egypt.

 Oakford Lake is located in the middle of the town.
-In the early 1900s the location thrived as a tourist and vacation attraction.

-New Egypt has a recreation field which includes four baseball fields, a football field, two softball fields, and a basketball court and three small fields used for tee ball.
+In the early 1900s, the location thrived as a tourist and vacation attraction.
+New Egypt has a recreation center with four baseball fields, a football field, two softball fields, a basketball court, and three small fields used for tee ball.

+It is home to the New Egypt Speedway.